goschtl/zope/bluebream/website/docs/v1.0/tutorial.rst

     <!-- The following registration (defaultView) register 'index' as
          the default view for a container.
-The name of default view can be chaged to a different value, for example, 'index.html'.
+The name of default view can be changed to a different value, for example, 'index.html'.
          More details about defaultView registration is available here: http://bluebream.zope.org/doc/1.0/howto/defaultview.html
          -->